 Courses combine legal studies with public policy analysis relevant to all aspects of international relations.
 The program aims to educate students and equip them with the skills to:

 The LL.M. curriculum comprises foundational courses, such as Global Legal Systems, International Law, Administrative Law, Academic Legal Writing and Research Methods, and Legal Ethics and Professional Responsibility in a Global Context, which unpack the nature of international law and core principles of foreign policy decision-making in an increasingly turbulent world.
 They also provide the opportunity for students to reflect on the intricacies of diplomatic work, including the qualities and skills required for a career in international affairs in the 21st century.
 The curriculum also has intensive courses and seminars on international law and global governance that are comparative and build on common law, civil law, and Shari’a traditions.

-The thesis is a cornerstone of the LLM program.
-Students, in consultation with a faculty advisor, will be required to write a paper on a policy sector of their choice with the aim of analyzing the current legal framework, putting forward reasons for reform by using the skills developed in the methodological courses, and making a policy proposal for legislative or regulatory reform.
+The thesis is the cornerstone of the LL.M. program.
+In consultation with a faculty advisor, students write a paper on a policy sector of their choice with the aim of analyzing the current legal framework, putting forward reasons for reform by using the skills developed in the methodological courses, and making a policy proposal for legislative or regulatory reform.

-Other integral features of the LLM program are professional skills training sessions, internships and placements that focus on such skills as contract drafting, trial advocacy, alternative dispute resolution, negotiation techniques, and presentation training.
+Other integral features of the LL.M. program are professional skills training sessions, internships and placements that focus on such skills as contract drafting, trial advocacy, alternative dispute resolution, and effective negotiation and presentation techniques.